Free Things to Do in Haifa

 Get outside and explore without spending a dime.

-Dado Beach Promenade Free
+Dado Beach to Bat Galim Promenade Walk Free

-Mount Carmel National Park Free
+Carmel National Park (Free Sections) Free

 Budget-Friendly Extras